kubernetes/contributor-site/content/en/keps/_index.md

 ---
 linktitle: Enhancements
 title: Enhancement Tracking and Backlog | KEPs
+description: |
-description: "An enhancement usually takes multiple releases to complete.
-And an enhancement can be tracked as backlog items before work begins.
-An enhancement may be filed once there is consensus in at least one Kubernetes SIG"
+ An enhancement usually takes multiple releases to complete.
+ An enhancement can be tracked as backlog items before work begins.
+ An enhancement may be filed once there is consensus in at least one Kubernetes SIG
 type: docs
 menu:
   main: